-You can choose to be messaged directly, to set reminders, to send messages in a channel etc. Whatever you want to choose, just click on it and that "Action event" will happen when it is triggered (aka when someone subscribes or contacts you).
+You can choose to be messaged directly, to set reminders, to send messages in a channel, etc. Whatever you want to choose, just click on it and that "Action event" will happen when it is triggered (aka when someone subscribes or contacts you):

 In a new window that opened, you will have to first sign in to your Slack account and then allow Zapier to access the information needed from your Slack account.

-Once you have clicked on “Allow”, you will be signed in and you can click on the “Continue” button again:
+Then you will be signed in and you can click on the “Continue” button again:

 Next, you will have to customize the message that will be sent on Slack.
 There are various options/fields that you have to complete here, such as these ones:

 The two most important fields, that are mandatory as well, are the "To Username" and the "Message Text" fields.

 Click on the "To Username" field to open the drop-down that contains the Slack users you can choose from.
 Then, simply click on the user you want Zapier to send the notification message to when someone subscribes/contacts you.